python-b5/chatlib.py/README.md

 Listed here are all the functions, classes and values in chatlib.py, for your reference.

+All paths, keywords, phrases, questions and paths, keywords and phrases inside questions should be listed in order of priority, from most important to least important.

 The path for when no conditions for other paths are met is simply nothing, like

 ```python